derek-knox/Coding-For-Designers/book/JavaScript/Operators.md

 setInterval(updateBrickPosition, 1);
 ```

-Take a moment to envision what the result of each snippet is...
+Take a moment to envision what the combination of each snippet results in.

 ### Comparison Operators